 More Packing Pointers

-- Pack your tin or container in a heavy-duty cardboard box that’s large enough to allow a two- to three-inch cushion between the tin and the wall of the outside box.
+- Place the tin or container in a heavy-duty cardboard shipping box that’s large enough to allow a two- to three-inch cushion between the inner container and the outer box.

 - Place a layer of shipping peanuts, air-popped popcorn, or crumpled paper on the bottom of your shipping box.
 Set your cookie tin on this bottom layer.
 Then fill in the sides and top with more shipping materials.